Skip to main content

 • --ip-address: Your node’s public IP address

-• --rpc-url: Solana Devnet RPC endpoint
+• --rpc-url: Solana RPC endpoint (mainnet or devnet)

 If successful, you’ll see confirmation that your node accounts have been initialized onchain.